rmolinari/thesis_1999/1999_thesis.typ

 Consider the requirement $P_(2e)$.
 (The $P_(2e+1)$ is the same, with $A_0$ and $B_0$ replaced with $A_1$ and $B_1$.)
 Write $Theta$ for~$Theta_e$.
-The strategy for satisfying $P_(2e)$ has no cycle-structure, but has 3 internal states.
+The strategy for satisfying $P_(2e)$ has no cycle structure, but has 3 internal states.

 #show: doc => setupenum(doc, prefix: "P")
 0. Wait for the strategy to be started.